 We can organize private Lumba Sumba pass tented camping trek (to Kanchenjunga and Makalu base camp) starting at any date that works for you.
 Please contact us for more information.

 Question: Is pick up service available on my arrival day in Kathmandu?

 Answer: Yes sure.
-If you provide us your flight details and request, our delegate will come to pick you up at Kathmandu international airport.
+Provide us your flight details.
+Our agent will come to pick you up at Kathmandu international airport.

 Question: Do I need the experience to do Lumba sumba pass trek?

 Answer: Actually Kanchenjunga Trekking is suitable for keen trekkers/walkers who are able to walk around 4 or 5 hours in a day, with a lightweight daypack.
 For this trekking, if you have about the little experience would be better.

 Question: What kind of accommodation can I expect on Lumba sumba pass trekking?

 Answer: We provide you tourist standard accommodation in Kathmandu and available local guest house accommodation during the trekking route.
 We do also provide tented accommodation while above Gunsa to the base camp section.
 However we recommend you take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.